acemod/ACE3/docs/wiki/development/setting-up-the-development-environment.md

 #define DISABLE_COMPILE_CACHE
 ```

+All functions with disabled caching can be recompiled with `[] call ACE_PREP_RECOMPILE;` command without mission restart.
+You can add a addAction/keybind/pfeh with this code and use it for fast recompiling.

 ### 7.2 Restrictions

 Files must exist in the built PBOs for file patching to work.
 If you create a new file you must rebuild the PBO or Arma will not find it in your file paths.